R. Wayne Rundles (1911-1991)

-R. Wayne Rundles made substantial contributions to cancer research and was a leader in the development of national cancer programs and policies.
+R. Wayne Rundles, MD, PhD, made substantial contributions to cancer research and was a leader in the development of national cancer programs and policies.

-Dr. Rundles played an active role in the American Cancer Society as well as ASH.
+Dr. Rundles played an active role in ASH and in the American Cancer Society.
 He served as president of ASH in 1967.

 back to top